Capacity Theorems for Distributed Index Coding: Numerical Results

 \section{Numerical Results}

-We numerically evaluated lower and upper bounds on the sum-capacity for all 218 non-isomorphic four-message distributed index coding problems with equal link capacities, $C_J=1$, $J\in N, J \neq \emptyset$.
-For brevity, each problem in this section is represented with a problem number and the corresponding receiver side information is listed in Appendix \ref{app:numerical:graph4} as a sequence $(i|j \in A_i)$, $i \in [4]$.
-The upper bound on the sum-capacity is computed using the grouping PM outer bound in Theorem~\ref{thm:pm:group}.
-The lower bound is computed using a fixed decoding configuration in Theorem~\ref{thm:compcod}.
-For both upper and lower bounds, we used LP to maximize the sum-rate $R_1+R_2+R_3+R_4$.
-The lower and upper bounds matched, thus establishing the sum-capacity, for all 218 problems.
+We numerically evaluate lower and upper bounds on the sum-capacity for all 218 non-isomorphic four-message distributed index coding problems with equal link capacities, $C_J=1$, $J\in N\setminus \{ \emptyset \}$.
+For brevity, each problem in this section is represented with a problem number and the corresponding receiver side information is listed in Appendix \ref{app:numerical:graph4}.
+The upper bounds on the sum-capacity are computed using the special cases of the grouping PM outer bound proposed in Section \ref{sec:outer:bounds}.
+The lower bound are given by distributed composite coding, computed using a fixed decoding configuration in Theorem~\ref{thm:compcod}.
+For both upper and lower bounds, we use LP to maximize the sum-rate $R_1+R_2+R_3+R_4$.
+It turns out that the lower bounds match the upper bounds, thus establishing the sum-capacity, for all 218 problems.

 The results are summarized in Table \ref{tab:numerical}.
 On the right column, each tuple denotes a list of problem numbers, followed by their sum-capacity in bold face.
 For example, (16, 30, 60, 102; \textbf{19}) means that problems 16, $\cdots$, 102 have the same sum-capacity of 19.
-The left column shows a grouping technique with smallest number of groups $m$ that is used in Theorem~\ref{thm:pm:group} to yield the tight upper bound on the sum-capacity.
-It turns out that the all-server grouping $\Pcal_*=\{N\}$ with $m=1$ group can solve 145 out of 218 problems with minimum computational complexity, whereas, for example, for problems 93, 135, 172, and 199, three aggregate touch groups are necessary to yield a tight upper bound of 25 on the sum-capacity.
+The left column shows outer bounds that are used to yield the tight upper bounds on the sum-capacity.
+It turns out that the all-server grouping outer bound $\Rr_*$ in Corollary \ref{cor:pm:coarsest} with $m=1$ group can solve 145 out of 218 problems with minimum computational complexity.
+For the 63 problems shown in the middle row in Table \ref{tab:numerical}, tight upper bounds on the sum-capacity can be obtained by the touch grouping outer bound $\Rr_{\rm t}$ with $\Pcal_{\rm \Vv}$ defined in \eqref{eq:pcal:uv}.
+Notice that for these aforementioned $63+145=208$ problems, except for the $6$ problems (149, 176, 179, 200, 203, 212; \textbf{26}) with sum-capacity of $26$, they are also solvable by Proposition \ref{propo:uv}.
+For the remaining 10 problems, the touch grouping outer bound $\Rr_{\rm t}$ gives loose results, and the $\rm fd$ grouping outer bound $\Rr_{\rm fd}$ is necessary to yield tight upper bounds.
+A subset of these problems were discussed in Example \ref{exm:fd:1} and shown in Figure \ref{fig:fd:1} and they all involve either isolated vertices or disjoint cycles in their side information graph.